 The below picture marks this Google Analytics ID.

-Google Analytics is a free tool to tracks your Website Stats like number of people visiting your website, their country of origin, how they come to your website – organic, referral, social, direct, etc. It is complete tool which you should have for your website.
-Check our Google Analytics tutorial which explains how to use this tool.
+Google Analytics is a free tool to tracks your Website Stats like number of people visiting your website, their country of origin, how they come to your website – organic, referral, social, direct, etc. It is a complete tool which you should have for your website.
+Check out the Google Analytics tutorial which explains how to use this tool.

-I would recommend you allow Search Engines to index everything in your website so keep everything unchecked here.
+I would recommend you allow Search Engines to index everything in your website, therefore keep everything unchecked here.

 Advanced Settings – These are the settings used by SEO experts.
 For beginner purpose just leave them as it is.